Here are some of the safety protocols we will be following:

 - Offering.
 We will not be passing offering plates.
 Instead, wooden boxes have been set up in the front and the back of the sanctuary to receive contributions before or after the service.

 - Fellowship time after worship will be on our front sidewalk, weather permitting, with cold water, iced tea, and individual prepackaged snacks.
 We know that being together outside is much safer than indoor gatherings.

 Congregational singing will be limited to one hymn at the close of worship.
 Worship bulletins will include this music.
 Other elements of the service we’ve had when we’re all on Zoom may be cut to keep the service as close to an hour or less as possible.

-This will be a significant transition for all of us, and we ask for your patience as we adjust to all of the technical challenges we’ll be facing and the adaptations we will be making.
 We strongly encourage everyone who feels uncomfortable with the risk of in-person worship to remain worshiping with us online.